Committee for Charity and Support for the Palestinians

-Committee for Charity and Support for the Palestinians (CBSP) or Comité de Bienfaisance et de Secours aux Palestiniens (CBSP) is a French-based registered charitable organization that was founded in 1990 to provide aid to vulnerable Palestinians.
+The Committee for Charity and Support for the Palestinians (French: Comité de Bienfaisance et de Secours aux Palestiniens; CBSP) is a French-based registered charitable organization that was founded in 1990 to provide aid to vulnerable Palestinians.
 Its current president is Mahmood Zuheir.

 The CBSP's states its humanitarian mission is to provide emergency assistance and develop sustainable economic and social programs in partnership with local organizations so as to assist the most needy segments of the Palestinian population in Gaza, the West Bank, and Palestinian refugee camps in Jordan and Lebanon.

 In 2010 the organization had around 30 employees and 350 volunteers and received donations from 70,000 donors.

 Field of work and other activities

 CBSP's states its work programme is made up of four focus areas: